katelynautumn28/ddd-research-guide/content/2-lesson.md

 <div id="my-pdf4"></div>
 <script src="https://unpkg.com/pdfobject"></script>
 <script>PDFObject.embed("https://katelynautumn28.github.io/research-barnard-admin/images/BC01-01_Box39_Folder3.pdf", "#my-pdf4");</script>
-{% include modal.html button="Citation" color="success" title="Citation5" text="Ellen Futter to the Board of Trustees, August 28, 1985.
+{% include modal.html button="Citation: Ellen Futter to the Board of Trustees, August 28, 1985" color="success" title="Citation5" text="Ellen Futter to the Board of Trustees, August 28, 1985.
 Board of Trustees Records, 1882-2023; Box 39, Folder 3; Barnard Archives and Special Collections." %}

 From 1985 to 1993, the South Africa policy was frequently referenced by the Investment Committee, a standing Board committee that manages the “investment and reinvestment of the funds of the College” and establishes “investment guidelines in accordance with an investment policy approved by the Board.”[1.]
 Boxes 63 and 64 in Subseries 3.5 cover the 1980s and 1990s, at which time the College's policies on South African investments were often under discussion: